 Old Sarcos identified certain accounting errors related to its financial statements.
 As a result, Old Sarcos management concluded that a material weakness existed in its internal control over financial reporting related to the identification and review of technical issues associated with certain unique, unusual and nonstandard transactions within Old Sarcos' equity process.
 As a result of this material weakness, Old Sarcos' management concluded that its internal control over financial reporting was not effective as of December 31, 2020.
-Management has implemented new measures designed to remediate the previously identified material weakness and has completed the testing necessary to conclude that the material weakness has been remediated as of June 30, 2022.

 On April 12, 2021, the Acting Director of the Division of Corporation Finance and Acting Chief Accountant of the SEC together issued a statement regarding the accounting and reporting considerations for warrants issued by special purpose acquisition companies entitled "Staff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies" (the "SEC Statement").
 Following the issuance of the SEC Statement, after consultation with its independent registered public accounting firm, Rotor's management and its audit committee concluded that, in light of the SEC Statement, it was appropriate to restate the previously issued audited balance sheet as of January 20, 2021 (the "Restatement").
 As part of such process, Rotor identified a material weakness in its internal control over financial reporting.
-As of December 31, 2021, management has determined that this material weakness has been remediated as the previously issued financial statements have been restated and we are now accounting for the Private Placement Warrants in accordance with the SEC Statement.
+As of December 31, 2021, management has determined that this material weakness has been remediated as the previously issued financial statements have been restated and the Company is now accounting for the Private Placement warrants in accordance with the SEC Statement.